canva-sdks/canva-connect-api-starter-kit/README.md

 2. Add your integration settings to the `demos/playground/.env` file.

 - `DATABASE_ENCRYPTION_KEY`: This will encrypt and decrypt the tokens stored in the JSON database.
-A key is automatically get generated for you after running `npm install`, and will aready be set in `.env`.
+A key is automatically generated for you after running `npm install`, and will already be set in `.env`.
 - `CANVA_CLIENT_ID`: This is the `Client ID` from the prerequisites.
 - `CANVA_CLIENT_SECRET`: This is the `client secret` you generated in the prerequisites.